How Healthcare and Medical Businesses Can Choose the Right Internal Email and Email Marketing Platforms

 How can healthcare and medical businesses choose the right internal email and email marketing platforms?
 Well, to be honest, it just depends.

-Below, your marketing experts at Oneupweb have outlined two of healthcare organizations’ most common uses for email, and the main things to keep in mind when choosing an email service provider (ESP):
+Below, your healthcare marketing experts at Oneupweb have outlined two of healthcare organizations’ most common uses for email, and the main things to keep in mind when choosing an email service provider (ESP):

 Email for employee use: